benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - Component-driven development seems pretty obvious right?
-- All the popular libraries/frameworks are component-driven in their own way
+- All the modern libraries/frameworks are component-driven in their own way
 - But not Backbone; you simply could not nest Backbone views
-- Now we were also using Marionette; an architecture layer on top of Backbone
+- Began to use Marionette; an architecture layer on top of Backbone to help w/ more complex UIs
 - The version we were using had Layouts, which could contain Views, which could _be_ layouts so nesting was possible
 - But it was not nearly as effortless as what I just showed w/ React
 - Configuring the nested views wasn't simple either
 - It's the difference between components being the core vs. being an add-on
-- We were stuck on the latest v1 version that came out mid-2014; think about how JS has changed since then
+- Also, we were stuck on the latest v1 version that came out mid-2014; think about how JS has changed since then
+- Marionette is still in active development: version 3

 =====